thriveweb/powerup/content/pages/disclaimer.md

   electronic mail.
-I understand that if I am removed from class due to the circumstances as described, it may not be possible to place me back into the class for which I was originally booked and that I will not be given any priority in waitlisted classes.
+I understand that if I am removed from class due to the circumstances as described, it may not be possible to place me back into the class for which I was originally booked and that I will not be given any priority in wait listed classes.
 I also understand that it is my responsibility to keep my card on file current and my billing address and zip code accurate.
 Power Up cannot be held responsible for errors in processing due to expired or inaccurate information.

   WHAT TO EXPECT IN CLASSES AT POWER UP